appfair/appfair.org/src/content/docs/docs/deploying.md

 description: How the App Fair fork builds, signs, and distributes the application.
 ---

-After a fork has been created at `github.com/appfair/<App-Name>`, the application is connected to the App Fair distribution pipeline.
+After a fork has been created at `github.com/appfair/<app-token>`, the application is connected to the App Fair distribution pipeline.
 This section describes how the pipeline operates: from the release tag through the signed binary, the app stores, and the [appfair.net](https://appfair.net) catalog.

 ## The fork-based distribution model {#model}

-Each App Fair app is associated with two repositories:
+Each App Fair app is associated with two repositories, both addressed by the app's [token](/docs/inclusion-criteria/#naming):

-- The **source repository** in the developer's GitHub organization, e.g. [`github.com/Faire-Games/Faire-Games`](https://github.com/Faire-Games/Faire-Games).
+- The **source repository** in the developer's GitHub organization, e.g. [`github.com/Faire-Games/Faire-Games`](https://github.com/Faire-Games/Faire-Games) for the `Faire-Games` token (published under the displayed title "Fair Games").
 The developer owns this repository: source code, issue tracker, and project direction.
 - The **App Fair fork** in the [`appfair`](https://github.com/appfair) organization, e.g. [`github.com/appfair/Faire-Games`](https://github.com/appfair/Faire-Games).
 The App Fair owns this repository, which holds the signing credentials, store API keys, and the published release pipeline.

 This separation has two effects.
 The developer retains full control of the source code, including the option to discontinue the App Fair relationship and continue independently.
 The App Fair handles the account-bound and certificate-bound parts of mobile app distribution.